AcclimateContainer/acclimate-container/README.md

 (e.g., ZF, Symfony, Laravel, etc.).
 These packages are *required for testing only* to ensure that all of the adapter classes work correctly.
 They are not included when you run Composer with `--no-dev`.

+**Note:** We recommend using Composer and Composer's autoloader to load this library.
+If you are not using Composer's autoloader, be sure to use a PSR-4 compliant autoloader and map the namespace prefix `Acclimate\Container\` to the `src/` directory in order to correct autoload the classes.

 ## Basic Usage

 **Acclimate: Container** provides a `ContainerAcclimator` object that is used to adapt a container object to a